 The most important SOLAS requirement for a fire door is that it must close itself.
 In a real fire, people panic.
 They run through the door and forget to close it.
 If the door stays open, the fire barrier is useless.

 - Angle of Closure: The door must be able to close and latch even if the ship is tilting.
-The specific rule is an inclination of 3.5 degrees opposing the closure.
+The specific rule is an inclination of 3.5 degrees opposing the closure6.
 We test this by physically tilting the door frame in the factory test rig.
 If the hinge friction is too high, the door will hang open at this angle, causing a test failure.

 Regulations for Magnetic Hold-Back Hooks